LumingYin/macOSLucidaGrande/README.md

 - Not yet signed with an Apple Developer certificate
 - Only Regular font weight is supported in macOS Sierra (10.12)
 - Truncated text may overlap in Safari and Firefox in macOS Sierra (10.12) and OS X El Capitan (10.11)
+- When typing in a password input field in the OS, like iTunes account, there is no * sign appearing when typing a character.
+The password is typed completely and it is accepted, but password field appears blank before submission (Issue #2).

 ### Special Thanks:
 - **[Alexander Schreiber](https://github.com/schreiberstein)** for creating the amazing origonal [LucidaGrandeYosemite](https://github.com/schreiberstein/lucidagrandeyosemite) and [LucidaGrandeElCapitan](https://github.com/schreiberstein/lucidagrandeelcapitan).
 Without his origonal project and his great take on creating diff'ed font patches, this project wouldn't have been possible